 The physical size and weight of the Canon G3 X and the Canon G5 X are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G3X – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is notably smaller (10 percent) than the Canon G3 X. Moreover, the G5X is substantially lighter (52 percent) than the G3X.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G5 X is considerably smaller (89 percent) than the Canon G3 X. Moreover, the G5X is substantially lighter (52 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the G5X does not feature any corresponding weather-sealing.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Canon G3 X (⇒ rgt)||123 mm||77 mm||105 mm||733 g||300||YES||2015||999||latest||check|

 |Canon G5 X (⇒ lft)||112 mm||76 mm||44 mm||353 g||210||no||2015||799||latest||check|

 |Canon M6 (⇒ lft | rgt)||112 mm||68 mm||45 mm||390 g||295||no||2017||779||latest||check|